-The New Curriculum 18.104.22.168.3 will include 2 years in pre-primary and 6 years in primary.
+The New Curriculum 22.214.171.124.3 will include 2 years in pre-primary and 6 years in primary.
 After primary school students will proceed to secondary school where the lower level will be the junior secondary school.
 After three years the student will then proceed to senior secondary level.
-For the final level students will proceed to vocational institutions or university.
+For the final level, students will proceed to vocational institutions or universities.

-Examination will be continuous assessment test and national exams will be done away with.
-The abilities, competencies and skills will be tested at different level and later in senior secondary the students can choose which area to major in.
-For instance one can choose to major in Arts.
+The examinations will be continuous assessment tests and national exams will be done away with.
+The abilities, competencies, and skills will be tested at a different level, and later in senior secondary, the students can choose which area to major in.
+For instance, one can choose to major in Arts.

 Since national exams will be scrapped it means less emphasis on ranking.
-Ranking has turned many students to book warmers who just read to pass exams.
+The ranking has turned many students to book warmers who just read to pass exams.

 Teachers will be required to be more knowledgeable.
 They will have to use different teaching methodologies to deliver content.
-These methodologies will include mentoring, coaching, illustrations, facilitations and demonstrations.
+These methodologies will include mentoring, coaching, illustrations, facilitation, and demonstrations.

-Other than the change of number of years in each level, national exams will be scrapped off.
-Students will be assessed in continuous manner.
+Other than the change in the number of years in each level, national exams will be scrapped off.
+Students will be assessed in a continuous manner.
 Teachers will become more than just instructors because more teaching methodologies will be used.
 Students’ skills and abilities will also be developed in the new system as they will be exposed to life skills from pre-primary.
-Some of these skills will include psycho social and interpersonal skills.
+Some of these skills will include psycho-social and interpersonal skills.

-In senior level they will be exposed to community service and physical education.
-The interesting thing about this new system is that parents and community will be involved at one level or another.
-For instance parents may identify an opportunity where the students may increase their knowledge.
-This means parental role will be important in the education of the child.
+At the senior level, they will be exposed to community service and physical education.
+The interesting thing about this new system is that parents and the community will be involved at one level or another.
+For instance, parents may identify an opportunity where the students may increase their knowledge.
+This means the parental role will be important in the education of the child.

-8.4.4 System is exam oriented but the trend may be changing.
+8.4.4 System is exam-oriented but the trend may be changing.
 Students will be more involved in learning.
 Content will be retained as most sessions will be interactive.
 Talents and unique abilities will be recognized even for children who are not gifted academically.
 It will no longer have to be theory learning without any life skills learned.
-At the end of it students will be more exposed and have the abilities to handle some challenges in life.
+At the end of it, students will be more exposed and have the ability to handle some challenges in life.